istgaips/invite/views/about.md

     positioned in the social groups, but it also includes building expectations about they strategies and plans.

 Please check the <a href="research">Research</a> menu for more details.
 Also download <a href="/documents/INVITEmonofolha.pdf">Monosheet</a> for a brief project description.
+A poster of the project can also be found at <a href="/documents/AMMASposter.png">AAMAS 2012 Poster</a>.